-Charge camera and phone – and bring a charging brick.
+Charge camera and phone – and bring a charging brick

-Bring toilet roll.
+Bring toilet roll

 There are no toilets en route.

+Prepare to spend a good hour (or longer) at the top waiting to take your photos.
 Yep, really.
 There’s a long line to take photos, plus we saw two proposals in the time we were there too!

-Bring plastics bags for your litter.
+Bring plastic bags for your litter

 There are no bins en route and no team monitoring the litter (literally no-one manages the hike, as such) so try to take all your rubbish away with you – it’s so unsightly to leave it!

-Guide to Hiking Trolltunga
+Guide to Hiking Trolltunga in Norway

-If you’re looking for other interesting destinations to go hiking, have you considered Morocco’s Rif Mountains?
-Read all about hiking there here.
+If you’re looking for other interesting destinations to go hiking, have you considered Morocco?
+Read all about hiking in the Rif Mountains in Morocco